Save to List My Reading List

 4.05 Prohibited Activities

-In this section, no matter what State you are in or what kind of a nonprofit organization you are incorporating, you have to inform your State of your initial directors (President, Treasurer, and Secretary).
+In this section, no matter what state you are in or what type of a nonprofit organization you're incorporating, you have to inform your state of your initial directors (President, Treasurer, and Secretary).

-When you are approved as a nonprofit organization, you will have a board meeting with your selected board members and at this time you elect new board members; hopefully the very same people selected in the first place.
+When you're approved as a nonprofit corporation, you'll have a board meeting with your selected board members and at this time you elect new board members; usually the very same people selected in the first place.
 Manners of acting, selection and every other information regarding the board goes in your nonprofit bylaws.

 5.01 Governance